goodyear77/keyboard-maestro/README.md

 To import the Keyboard Maestro files, download the .kmmacros-files you want to use, and import the files into Keyboard Maestro via "File->Import Macros Safely...".

-Some configuration details for the more complex macros in case you would like to create them from scratch:
+Some configuration details for the more complex macros in case you would like to create them from scratch.
+PLease note that you should copy the apple scripts into the apple script editor (open in spotlight search) and fix the syntax by pressing the "hammer" symbol before pasting them into Keyboard Maestro.

 **1. Create task in Microsoft ToDo from OneNote page**

-RegExp syntax:
+*RegExp syntax:*

 \A(.+)(\n+)([\s\S]+)

-Apple script:
+*Apple script:*

 tell application "Keyboard Maestro Engine"
 	set reminderName to getvariable "onenoteTitle"